Last Updated on August 9, 2021

 Save yourself hours of frustration and get a heater that is easy to install.
 There are many of these available, so don’t settle for something that gives you trouble.

 Q: Do I need planning permission for a conservatory with the radiator?

 A: Not necessarily.
 Conservatories are usually independently heated and as such are free from building regulations.
 However, if you’re planning to connect the radiator to the central heating system that supplies the main building, then your plan will be subject to building regulations.

 Q: How to heat a conservatory?

 A: You can employ electric heaters for quick and easy heat delivery.
 You can also use trench heating, though those can be expensive.
-There’s also conservatory underfloor heating, which is usually hard to regulate and even harder to set up in already-laid floors.
-Another option is using a low-level column radiator which can take less space but supply high heat.
-Then there’s connecting your conservatory to the conventional building radiator and gas central heating.
-This would require building regulations approval.
+There’s also conservatory underfloor heating, which is usually hard to regulate and even harder to set up on already-laid floors.

 Q: What is the best way to heat a conservatory in winter?

 A: Programmable units are the best options for the winter.
 You can set up a constant temperature preference that will be set for some time, usually a day or a week.